Ciano1996/AuctionMechanism/README.md

 ```

 ### CHECK ALL AUCTION

+/*TEST 5-1: checkAllAuction()
+     * @result multiple peers creates multiple auctions and some of them check all the available auctions
+     * */

 ```
     /*TEST 5-1: checkAllAuction()
      * @result multiple peers creates multiple auctions and some of them check all the available auctions